This Glossary introduces common cloud-native, security, and Panther-specific terminology.

 An authorization method that assigns access based on user roles and user permissions.

-- Schemas inform Panther of how to normalize data for downstream services like the detection engine and tables in the data lake.
+- Schemas inform Panther how to normalize data for downstream services like the detection engine and tables in the data lake.

 Also known as a data lake or SDL.
 A centralized repository aimed at maintaining and managing all log or other data sources relevant to an organization’s security posture.
 An SDL can ingest data from myriad sources and can integrate with other security analytics tools to provide a single place for security data to be housed, searched, and utilized.